Fidelity® Strategic Disciplines

 - We believe that the U.S. economy is at the onset of a recession.
 Historically, stocks experienced greater volatility during recessions, followed by strong recoveries as the economic backdrop improved.

 - Increased market volatility may improve the opportunities to enhance after-tax returns.

 We invest with a long term view and continue to rebalance portfolios in an effort to keep pace with the index on a pre-tax basis.
-Our goal is to enhance your after-tax returns through tax-loss harvesting.
-Based on our current view of the business cycle, we anticipate periodic bouts of volatility.
-Potential concerns over slowing global growth, geopolitical risks, and global trade may provide us with additional opportunities for tax-loss harvesting.
+As well, we remain focused on pursuing enhanced after-tax returns through techniques such as tax-loss harvesting.
+Market volatility—while unsettling— helps us actively engage in tax-loss harvesting on your behalf.
+Based on our current view of the business cycle, we believe markets may remain volatile as the COVID-19 outbreak leads to uncertainty surrounding the pace of economic growth and the outlook for corporate profits.
+This environment may provide us with additional opportunities for tax loss harvesting.

 FPWA has engaged its affiliate Strategic Advisers LLC (Strategic Advisers) to provide discretionary portfolio management.

 Past performance is no guarantee of future results.